amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 Breadth-first search is a way to navigate a graph from an initial vertex by visiting all the adjacent nodes first.

-{% img https://upload.wikimedia.org/wikipedia/commons/5/5d/Breadth-First-Search-Algorithm.gif Breadth First Search in a graph %}
+{% img https://upload.wikimedia.org/wikipedia/commons/5/5d/Breadth-First-Search-Algorithm.gif Breadth-First Search in a graph %}

 Let's see how we can accomplish this in code: